 - Never use generators or outdoor heating or cooking equipment, like a grill or propane heater, indoors.
 In addition to presenting a fire risk, it could expose you and your family to dangerous carbon monoxide.

 - Never heat your home using the stove or oven, either.
 If you use a generator, keep it outside in a well-ventilated area at least 20 feet away from any door, window or vent.

 - Limit your time outdoors.
 If you must venture outside, dress in layers and cover up any exposed skin to protect against frostbite.
 If your clothes get wet, replace them with dry ones.

 - Know how to recognize hypothermia.
 Warning signs in adults include shivering, exhaustion, confusion, slurred speech, memory loss and fumbling hands.
 In infants, signs include bright red and cold skin and low energy.

 - If you’re losing heat and don’t think you can make it until the power returns, head to a relief shelter if you can make it safely.
-You can locate the nearest shelter by downloading the FEMA mobile app or texting “SHELTER” and your ZIP code to 43362 (4FEMA).
+You can locate the nearest shelter by downloading the Federal Emergency Management Agency’s mobile app or texting “SHELTER” and your ZIP code to 43362 (4FEMA).
 For Spanish, text REFUGIO and your zip code.
 (Standard text message rates apply.)

-Do you have some sound tips for staying warm during a power outage?
-Let us know in the comments.
+Do you have a memorable power outage story?
+Share it with us in the comments.